 Benefits and Perks

-One-half of workers — the minority — enjoy both paid vacation and paid sick time.
-Sava Senior Care sponsors a 401(k) program, and a majority of workers use this option to save for their retirement.
-At Sava Senior Care, more than half of workers have health insurance, and a little over a half of workers have dental coverage.
-The list of perks also includes life insurance, tuition reimbursement, free drinks, and flexible hours.
+Half of workers — the minority — enjoy both paid vacation and paid sick time.
+The larger part of respondents participate in the company's 401(k) retirement savings plan.
+At Sava Senior Care, just over a half of workers have health insurance, and a little over a half of workers have dental coverage.
+A few more workplace perks are life insurance, free drinks, tuition reimbursement, and flexible hours.